kunal-mandalia/homeless-households/README.md

 ## Implementation

 ### Architecture
-Having worked with some great architects and inspired by an excellent [lecture](https://www.youtube.com/watch?v=x30DcBfCJRI&t=6277s) on architecture, a lightweight architecture has been defined inside [docs](./docs/architecture.md).
+Having worked with some great architects and inspired by an excellent [lecture](https://www.youtube.com/watch?v=x30DcBfCJRI&t=6277s) on architecture, a lightweight architecture has been [sketched](./docs/architecture.md).